-The Audit Committee's role includes assisting the Board in fulfilling its responsibilities related to the oversight of our financial, accounting and reporting processes; our system of internal accounting and financial controls; our enterprise risk management program; and our compliance with related legal, regulatory and ethical requirements.
+The Audit Committee's role includes assisting the Board in fulfilling its responsibilities related to the oversight of our financial, accounting, and reporting processes; our system of internal accounting and financial controls; our enterprise risk management program; and our compliance with related legal, regulatory, and ethical requirements.
 The Audit Committee's responsibilities include:

-- the appointment, compensation, engagement, retention, termination and services of our independent registered public accounting firm, including conducting a review of its independence; - · reviewing and approving the planned scope of our annual audit; - overseeing our independent registered public accounting firm's audit work; - reviewing and pre-approving any audit and non-audit services that may be performed by our independent registered public accounting firm; - reviewing with management and our independent registered public accounting firm the adequacy of our internal financial and disclosure controls; - reviewing our critical accounting policies and the application of accounting principles; - monitoring the rotation of partners of our independent registered public accounting firm on our audit engagement team as required by regulation; - reviewing our policies and practices with respect to swaps transactions; - overseeing Adobe's worldwide investment policy; - overseeing the performance of our internal audit function; - establishing procedures, as required under applicable regulation, for the receipt, retention and treatment of complaints received by us regarding accounting, internal accounting controls or auditing matters and the confidential, anonymous submission by employees of concerns regarding questionable accounting or auditing matters; - reviewing relevant elements of Adobe's enterprise risk management program, including elements related to cyber-security, privacy, and Adobe's information and technology security policies; and - reviewing our annual audited financial statements and quarterly financial statements with management and our independent registered public accounting firm.
+- the appointment, compensation, engagement, evaluation, retention, termination, and services of our independent registered public accounting firm, including conducting a review of its independence; - reviewing and approving the planned scope of our annual audit; - overseeing our independent registered public accounting firm's audit work; - reviewing and pre-approving any audit and non-audit services that may be performed by our independent registered public accounting firm; - reviewing with management and our independent registered public accounting firm the adequacy of our internal financial and disclosure controls; - reviewing our critical accounting policies, critical audit matters and the application of accounting principles; - monitoring the rotation of partners of our independent registered public accounting firm on our audit engagement team as required by regulation; - · reviewing our policies and practices with respect to swaps transactions; - overseeing Adobe's worldwide investment policy; - overseeing the performance of our internal audit function; - establishing procedures, as required under applicable regulation, for the receipt, retention, and treatment of complaints received by us regarding accounting, internal accounting controls, or auditing matters, and the confidential, anonymous submission by employees of concerns regarding questionable accounting or auditing matters; - reviewing relevant elements of Adobe's enterprise risk management program, including reviewing and discussing with management the adequacy and effectiveness of the company's information and technology security policies and the internal controls regarding information and technology security, cybersecurity, and privacy; and - reviewing our annual audited financial statements and quarterly financial statements with management and our independent registered public accounting firm.